 • Half Moon and Black Moon parties (twice monthly): smaller demand spike, 2 to 3 days ahead booking enough

-• Non-party weekends: walk-up booking usually fine, especially on Songserm slow tier
+• Non-party weekends: booking at the counter usually fine, especially on Songserm slow tier

-The Lomprayah morning sailing (09:30 from Mae Haad) is the most-booked Full Moon connector because it lands Thong Sala by 10:30 with full afternoon to settle in before the night-time Haad Rin party.
+The Lomprayah morning sailing (09:30 from Mae Haad) is the busiest Full Moon connector because it lands Thong Sala by 10:30 with full afternoon to settle in before the night-time Haad Rin party.

 Best booking window and the monsoon morning rule

 The route prices on lead time and the Full Moon calendar.
-Outside Full Moon weekends, walk-up booking at Mae Haad Pier works on the Lomprayah and Songserm tiers.
+Outside Full Moon weekends, booking at the Mae Haad Pier counter works on the Lomprayah and Songserm tiers.
 Inside Full Moon weeks, 5 to 7 days advance booking is the floor.

 Frequently asked questions about Koh Tao to Koh Phangan